charlesangus/viewer_lock/README.md

 This script will lock the given Viewer buffer to the selected node in Foundry's Nuke to avoid inadvertent changes.
+There are several other scripts on Nukepedia that do similar things, but they all have issues - either they don't work correctly/crash, or it's awkward to lock/nlock buffers, or they're over-complicated, etc. This one is simple - has no callbacks, no Qt stuff, it's simple, performant, and easy to use.

 I generally use `1` and `2` while I'm working for the "things I'm looking at", and the other buffers for e.g. the plate, the final comp, the previous render, a reference image/master shot, etc. With Nuke's default behaviour, it is _very_ easy to inadvertently change buffer.
 E.g. I have `3` set to the plate, and I want to check the plate against the thing I'm working on, but whoops, a node was selected, now `3` is pointing at that random node, and I have to jump to the plate, reset buffer `3`, and then jump back to where I was.
 Infuriating.